Ross Nichols

 Philip Peter Ross Nichols (28 June 1902 – 30 April 1975) was a Cambridge academic and published poet, artist and historian, who founded the Order of Bards, Ovates and Druids in 1964.
 He wrote prolifically on the subjects of Druidism and Celtic mythology.
+He was also known by his druid name, Nuinn.

 Work

 He revived the interest in Celtic neopaganism and Druidry in the 20th century.
-Nichols was a Member and Chairman of the Ancient Druid Order which traces its lineage to a meeting at the Apple Tree Tavern in Covent Garden, London, in 1717' although Professor Ronald Hutton has demonstrated that it only dates back to 1906, the 1717 story being a modification of the founding of modern Freemasonry.
+Nichols was a Member and Chairman of the Druid Order which traces its lineage to a meeting at the Apple Tree Tavern in Covent Garden, London, in 1717, although Professor Ronald Hutton has demonstrated that it only dates back to 1906, the 1717 story being a modification of the founding of modern Freemasonry.
 His main work, The Book of Druidry, was published posthumously in 1990.

 Life

 Philip Peter Ross Nichols was born in Norwich, England, and educated at Bloxham School.
-While a graduate history student at Cambridge University, Nichols became influenced by the work of James George Frazer, Sigmund Freud, Carl Jung, T.S.
-Eliot, Robert Graves and Jessie Weston among others.
-He worked in journalism, teaching and social work through the Great Depression, and became a committed socialist and pacifist, favoring for the rest of his life the new economic theories of C.H.
-Douglas, whose concept of Social Credit advocated a total reform of the monetary system to make it more equitable.
+While a graduate history student at Cambridge University, Nichols became influenced by the work of James George Frazer, Sigmund Freud, Carl Jung, T. S. Eliot, Robert Graves and Jessie Weston among others.
+He worked in journalism, teaching and social work through the Great Depression, and became a committed socialist and pacifist, favoring for the rest of his life the new economic theories of C. H. Douglas, whose concept of Social Credit advocated a total reform of the monetary system to make it more equitable.
 Ross was also a vegetarian and naturist, joining Britain's first naturist community, Spielplatz, near St. Albans in Hertfordshire, in the 1930s.

 In 1939, Nichols became principal of a private college in London, while staying at Spielplatz during time off.
 It is assumed that on one of these trips he met and befriended Gerald Gardner.
-Later, Nichols was asked to edit Gardner's seminal work, Witchcraft Today.

 Between 1941 and 1947, four of his poetry books were published, including an essay in The Cosmic Shape (1946) focusing on the power of myth and the value of seasonal celebration.
 Two were published by Fortune Press - 'Prose Chants and Proems' (1942) and 'Sassenach Stray (1942).

-In 1949, Ross was hired as assistant editor of The Occult Observer, a short lived publication by Michael Houghton of the Atlantis Bookshop.
-It was an important step as it marked the first time Nichols wrote about Druidism and also fellow author Mir Bashir wrote a story in it entitled The ‘Book of Shadows’ inspiring Gardner to adopt the term for Wicca.
+Ross was hired as assistant editor of The Occult Observer in 1949, by Michael Houghton of the Atlantis Bookshop.
+The short-lived publication marked the first time Nichols wrote about Druidism, and introduced the short story "Book of Shadows" (by Mir Bashir) that inspired Gardner to adopt the term for Wicca.

+Nichols was asked to edit Gardner's seminal work, Witchcraft Today (1954).
 While Gardner worked to introduce Wicca to the modern world, Nichols worked to change the practice of modern Druidry.
 He introduced a concern for Celtic mythology and Bardcraft, and the celebration of the full eight seasonal ceremonies in addition to arranging the teachings into three grades, in accordance with classical accounts of the three divisions of the Druids.

-Nichols also edited, published and arranged the translation of Jean Baptiste's (aka Paul Christian) book "The History and Practice of Magic" in 1969.
+Nichols also edited and published the 1969 translation of The History and Practice of Magic by Jean-Baptiste Pitois (aka Paul Christian).

-In 1988 one of his students, Philip Carr-Gomm, was asked to lead the Order.
+His student Philip Carr-Gomm was asked to lead the Order in 1988.